TareqNewazShahriar/Improve-Your-Code/README.md

 **Our learning from many years of mistakes, will be a short and sweet path for others.**
 **Do not just fix or improve a code and forget; keep it, share it - for the next generation.**

 This is a end-less project to keep history of our or others coding mistakes that we've found in our real-life.
 Anyone can add code here; in fact everyone is highly encouraged to add real-life mistakes.
-This is really usefull for programmers of every stage (don't jsut shortlist novice or intermediate programmers).
+This is really usefull for programmers of every stage.
 <br>
 Finally... isn't it appealing to look back and see the memoriy of mistakes.
 So please... go ahead and create a pull request.